jeremenichelli/threshold/README.md

 });
 ```

-Though the library tries to figure out this numbers as fast as possible, be sure to measure performance in your project to make sure frames are not dropped.
+Though the library tries to figure out these numbers as fast as possible, be sure to measure performance in your project to make sure frames are not dropped.
 I recommend throttling the event as in the demo.

 ## License